EmersonElectricCo/fsf/README.md

 This is precisely what modules are for!
 Module development driven by analyst observations is a cornerstone of the FSF!

+###What if I want to capture high level observations and even detect on relationships between files that FSF exposes?###

+This is all done via a post-processing feature that is driven in large part by jq (a JSON interpreter).
+To learn more about how to write jq filters that work with the FSF post-processor, check out [docs/jq_filters.md](https://github.com/EmersonElectricCo/fsf/blob/master/docs/JQ_FILTERS.md).

-###This is pretty cool – but I don’t really know that much about Yara?###
+###This is pretty cool – but I don’t really know that much about Yara or jq?###

-Check out the [Yara official documentation](http://yara.readthedocs.org/) for more information and examples.
+Check out the [Yara official documentation](http://yara.readthedocs.org/) for more information and examples for Yara.

+The official [jq](https://stedolan.github.io/jq/) website contains great tutorials and documentation as well.

 ###What are the tools limitations?###